edgio-docs/edgio-docs/src/pages/guides/security.md

 ### HTTP/1/2 Version

-The incoming HTTP version will be respected for the entirety of the request lifecycle.
+The incoming HTTP version is independent of the upstream HTTP version.
+We support HTTP/1 or HTTP/2 on ingress requests.
 We prioritize HTTP/2 to origin servers.
 If the origin server does not support the incoming HTTP version (say version HTTP/2 came in but origin only supports HTTP/1), we will downgrade to successfully complete the request, but the outgoing response will return to HTTP/2.

 ### Secrets {/*secrets*/}